-Giving your workforce peace of mind in the knowledge that they/their families will be adequately provided for in the event of a critical illness, offering critical illness cover as part of your employee benefits schemes will:
+Giving your workforce peace of mind in the knowledge they/their families will be adequately provided for in the event of a critical illness, offering critical illness cover as part of your employee benefits, schemes will:

 - Improve their concentration, morale and attitude towards you/work, which will in turn increase their productivity and consequently your business’ profitability

 - Increase their loyalty to you/your company, which will increase their likelihood of remaining within your employment